RATING★ 6.0

 The Narrative Arc & Core Premise

-In the evolving tapestry of Thriller, TV Movie, Drama cinema, the 2025 release of Maudits stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
+Debuting in 2025, Maudits represents a sophisticated intersection of artistic ambition and genre-defining elements within the Thriller, TV Movie, Drama category.
 The primary thematic concern of the film is an investigation into In the eighth month of her pregnancy, which she is struggling to fully accept, Lucile discovers that her paternal grandmother is not dead, as she had always been told, but is alive and well in a small village in the Morvan region.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Thriller, TV Movie, Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "In the eighth month of her pregnancy, which she is struggling to fully accept, Lucile discovers that her paternal grandmother is not dead, as she had always been told, but is alive and well in a small village in the Morvan region.
 Does this secret hide a terrible curse that would strike all the boys in the family and threaten Lucile's child?
 Or does it hide other family secrets?
 Against the advice of her loved ones, Lucile leaves for Morvan, determined to face the ghosts of her past..."